hamzafa234/csc299-project/task1/README.md

-Use the 1,2,3,4, and 5 keys to navigate
+# step 1: save the code on a directory on your computer
+# Step 2: navigate to the directory
-1 to add a task
+# type "python3 code.py add yourtaskhere" to add a task
-2 to look at list of tasks
-3 to complete a task
+# type "python3 code.py list" to see list
+# type "python3 code.py complete 1" to mark task 1 as complete
-4 to delete a task
+# type "python3 code.py delete 1" to delete task 1
-5 to exit
+# type "python3 code.py search thing" to search for thing